 From the west, the first sign that Independence holds a lot of Texas history is Windmill Hill.
 Windmill Hill is the site of what once was the men’s campus of Baylor University.
-I bet you thought Baylor started where it sits today, didn’t you?
+I bet you thought Baylor started where it sits today in Waco, didn’t you?
 Me too, imagine my surprise when I learned it started in this sleepy little town.

 There are still stones in place from where the foundations of the old buildings once stood.
 Standing there, looking at the outlines of those old buildings, I could almost see the building there before me, filled with students just yearning for knowledge.